WHY THE RSJ POLE WEIGHT CHART IS NOT JUST A RANDOM TABLE

 ENGINEERS USE THE CHART TO MATCH DESIGN WITH REAL MATERIAL

-Before a pole is finalized, engineers check bending moment and shear values, then compare them with the weight from the chart.
-If the pole is too light, it may deflect.
-Too heavy, it puts extra dead load.
+Before a pole is finalized, engineers check bending moment and shear values, then compare them with weight from the chart.
+If the pole is too light,

 LONG-TERM PERFORMANCE DEPENDS ON CORRECT WEIGHT SELECTION

-Buildings face wind load, temperature expansion, machinery vibrations and other forces over years.
-A pole selected without weight accuracy may work fine in the first months but slowly start deforming, which becomes difficult to repair later.
+Buildings face wind loads, temperature expansion, machinery vibration, and other forces over years.
+A pole selected without weight accuracy may work fine

 FINAL THOUGHT ON THE RSJ POLE WEIGHT CHART

 Choosing poles without the chart is mostly guesswork.
-The RSJ pole weight chart helps estimate cost, ensure safety, plan transport, and confirm structure compatibility.
+The RSJ pole weight chart helps estimate cost, ensure safety, plan transport, and confirm structure